LeagueOfDevelopers/SoftwareEngineering2018/SixthLesson/readme.md

-Sixth lesson of Margelov Vitaly
+First lesson of Spiridonov Igor